midasf/hacktheplanet/README.md

 ## Projects

-- **Kubernetes Platform Engineering:**
+- **Platform Engineering:**
-  Designed and managed scalable Kubernetes clusters to support Knab’s container architecture and CI/CD pipelines.
+  Designed and managed supporting infrastructure for our scalable Kubernetes clusters to support Knab’s container architecture and CI/CD pipelines.

 - **AWS Cloud Infrastructure:**
   Leading the migration and management of critical infrastructure in AWS, implementing Infrastructure as Code (IaC) with Terraform and automating deployments for high availability and security.